thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">There are two types of multitasking - I'll let you guess what they are - but when we invented those, we started down a path that inexorably led us to the worst possible outcome.
 And then after that, Kubernetes.
 This talk discusses how we got here, why we should have made a left, not a right, maybe, back at that old house with angry badgers in it, and why Kubernetes is what it is, isn't what it isn't, and where we might end up next.</p>
-      <p class="bio">Ask Mike about math, AWS, photography, science, space, or dad jokes, and you'll found someone who will to talk for a lot longer than is socially acceptable, or respectful.
+      <p class="bio">Bio: "Ask Mike about math, AWS, photography, science, space, or dad jokes, and you'll found someone who will to talk for a lot longer than is socially acceptable, or respectful.
 He's got no formal training in his day job, and pretends, at length, to be good at it.
 Ask him about math....
-I dare you.</p>
+I dare you."</p>

     </div>
   </div>